o19s/quepid/docs/operating_documentation.md

 __Note 1:__ The context path should not have a trailing-slash.
 If you do not wish to setup a context path you can leave this variable blank.

-__Note 2:__ If you are utilizing the context path, be sure to specify the env var when building the Docker images or you may have issues with asset paths.

 ## Mail